0ax1/MPI-Checker/README.md

 ### Rank Variables
 Rank variables are identified as such if they get passed to `MPI_Comm_rank`.
-Within a translation unit, rank variables must have the same name (if multiple are used).
-Rank variables used within a struct  or initialized in another translation unit are not detected.
+Different rank variables can be used within translation unit.
+They can be a common variable or contained inside of a struct.
+Rank variables initialized in another translation unit are not detected.

 ```
 int rank;